dan-fritchman/Thesis/content.md

 Analog and custom circuits have accordingly long been acknowledged as a bottleneck in the IC design process.
 In the author's anecdotal experience, analog efforts tend to produce transistor-counts per effort (e.g. designer-months) on the order of 100-1000x lower than their digital peers.
 While many other research efforts endeavor to further raise the productivity and abstraction-level of the digital flow, this work focuses on analog and custom circuits.

+## The Role of Open Source

+The period during which this manuscript's work was completed corresponded to something of a renaissance in activity around using _open source_ distribution in the silicon field.
+Ironically IC EDA (and particularly its outpost here at Berkeley) were pioneers in open-source distribution, particularly that for industrial-grade applications and industrial use-cases.
+SPICE [@vladimirescu1980simulation] serves as a prime example.
+The many branches of SPICE's family tree have since largely been absorped into various commercial and in-house products dotting the IC industry.
+Open-source then slowly disappeared from the IC field's common set of practices.

+We note that three related, relevant quantities can in principal be distributed in open-source form:

+- 1. Open-source _design content_, i.e. HDL code, circuits, and/or layouts,
+- 2. Open-source _EDA software_, the programs required to produce these circuits,
+- 3. Open-source _process technology_, i.e. the underlying fabrication steps, or the designer "API" to these technologies, commonly called a Process Design Kit (PDK).

+The three are separable in principle, but tightly tied in practice.

+The relationship between (2) EDA and (3) fab is particularly tangled.
+Particularly, most process-portable EDA software requires an elaborate "technology setup" set of input - the details of the technology required by the tool.
+For digital PnR this often comes in the form of tech-LEF, for physical verification (LVS, DRC) it includes countless design rules and detailed specifications of the process.
+More important, this fab input is (a) highly laborious (and crucial) to get right, and (b) generally tightly tied to the EDA tool it feeds, and (c) often authored in a language or format which is _proprietary to those EDA tools_.
+While fabs author their "EDA input", they are often not at liberty to publish it.
+Fabricators understandably focus on the most popular such tools (buoyed by relationships with the most popular EDA software providers).
+Supporting a new suite of EDA software is no small ask.

+Design content is, in principal, the easiest of the three to open-source.
+Digital design in HDL (or modern HDLs such as Chisel) are especially amenable.
+Many research processor designs - and even a few industrial ones - are accordingly available in open-source distribution.
+Analog circuits are much more dependent on their implementation technologies, and accordingly have seen much less success in open source.

+Open source EDA, especially that for digital design, is the subject of a great deal of academic research.
+But in every category known to the author, available academic/ open-source EDA lags commercial offerings, often substantially and in metrics directly relevant to designers (quality of results, execution time, etc.).
+More importantly, technology-dependent open-source EDA suffers from the problems of _access to_ process technologies described a few paragraphs back.

+The tight tying of fab and EDA would seem to drive a desire for open-source process technology.
+Suc efforts, particularly those of [@ansell2020missing], have produced open-source process design kits from SkyWater Technologies, GlobalFoundries, and IHP Microlectronics.
+These efforts have often been by third parties and/or communities rather than the fabs themselves.
+Paired (and often free) multi-project shuttles have enabled a wide variety of projects which would not otherwise have been possible.

+Despite these laudable efforts, I do not hold much hope for open-source distribution of silicon process technologies, or even of "just" their PDKs.
+Before the open-source release of SkyWater's 130nm technology, open-source was clearly highly counter-cultural to the entire fab industry.
+The other fabs have clearly seen the efforts of the early open-sourcers, especially SkyWater.
+And they have hopefully noticed the amount of additional attention driven to a roughly two-decades-old technology.
+But they have simultaneously observed a more concerning shift: one in world public policy.
+A number of nations, notably including the US and China, have made semiconductor technologies a central focus of new policy initiatives.
+The primary impact on the distribution of technology information has been to make it _more constrained_.
+Open-source is essentially the _least_ constrained form of such distribution.
+Even if it has not been explicitly banned or prohibitied, I expect most fabs have gotten a clear message to stay away.

+I do believe that open-source process technologies will have a helpful role in IC _education_.
+Berkeley's curriculum includes an unusually great deal of  exposure to realistic, modern implementation technologies, culminating in the "tape-out course" series detailed in [@burnett2018] and [@guo2023osci].
+These experiences have proven much more difficult for many peer institutions to provide.
+Access to these technologies is tightly guarded and costly to maintain.
+The emergence of (at least a few) open-source technologies allows for a broader suite of educational opportunities in realistic implementation technologies, as described in [@alam2022].

 ### Section Title?